raykipkorir/storyhub/README.md

 ## Overview
 StoryHub is a CMS platform built with Django where its users can read and publish articles.
+### Authenticated users priviledges
-Authenticated users can follow and unfollow different writers.
+- Users can follow and unfollow each other
+- Users can like and bookmark articles
+- Users can write their stories

 ## Authentication
-Users can sign in via Google.\
+- Users can sign in via Google.
-Sign in via GitHub coming soon.
+- Sign in via GitHub coming soon.

 ## Security
 - The site is protected against CSRF attacks.
 It utilizes Django's Built in CSRF protection.
 - Users sensitive information such as passwords are hashed using Django's default password hashing algorithm(which is recommended).

+## Tests
+Backend test coverage - 93%

 ## Contribution
 Feel free to contribute to the project to make it better.